 One of the oldest cat breeds, the Turkish Angora originated sometime during the fourteen hundreds in Turkey.
 They are beautiful cats, and intelligent and interactive as well.

-Does you're desire for a longhair pure breed cat lean toward beauty and grace, combined with smarts and playfulness?
+Does your desire for a longhair pure breed cat lean toward beauty and grace, combined with smarts and playfulness?
 Then the strikingly beautiful Turkish Angora might just be for you.

 This breed is one of the oldest known cat breeds, once thought to be extinct.
 This is a natural breed, originating in the Fourteen-hundreds, and eventually settling in Turkey.